jgraph/svg2xml/README.md

 Use relative scaling
 ====================

-Of other than 1.00, the resulting stencils will be bigger or smaller compared to the source.
+If other than 1.00, the resulting stencils will be bigger or smaller compared to the source.

 Round coordinates
 =================